Four Categories of Structured Products

 This category includes solutions that offer partial or complete capital protection and is suited to investors with a low level of risk tolerance.

 This category includes solutions that reflect price trends in the underlying as precisely as possible.
-Investors can use them to invest relatively small amounts in specific securities or to gain exposure to particular baskets, for example.
-Such solutions are suitable for investors with moderate to high risk tolerance.
+Investors can use them to invest relatively small amounts in specific securities or buy entire baskets, for example.
+Such solutions are suitable for investors with a moderate to high risk tolerance.

 Products and services in these webpages may not be available for residents of certain nations.
 Please consult the sales restrictions relating to the service in question for further information.